markdellostritto/ann/README.md

 All gradient descent algorithms require a descent parameter (gamma).
 Most also require a memory parameter (eta) which adds different forms of momentum to the descent by combining the current gradient with past gradients.
+All gradient descent algorithms also offer a decay parameter which decreases the descent parameter (gamma) over time.
+The decay parameter should be an integer which sets the time constant of the exponential decay of the step.
+At step n, the optimization step will thus be reduced by a factor of exp(-n/T), where T is the number specified in the parameter file.
+When using a gradient descent method, it is recommended to use a relatively large but non-zero decay parameter, typically on the order of the number of steps taking before stopping (max_iter).

 The RPROP algorithm uses the sign of the gradient only, with the step sized determined by the sign of the change in the objective function.
-The RPROP algorithms is highly recommended, as it is extremently stable, exhibiting a monotonic decrease in the objective function for essentially any parameter values.
-The ADAM algorithm is also effective, though it requires a good choice of gamma.
-The NAG algorithm is similar to ADAM, though slighly less effective.
+The RPROP algorithms is recommended, as it is extremently stable, exhibiting a monotonic decrease in the objective function for essentially any parameter values.
+That being said, the RPROP algorithm can severely overfit the training data, and generally requires a large regulation parameter (lambda).

+The ADAM algorithm is also effective, though it requires a good choice of gamma, and is the best gradient descent method available.
+It is recommended that one use a small gamma (around 1e-3) and a small batch size (~25% of the total number of training structures), as the smaller batch sizes introduces a randomness to the gradient direction which tends to benifit training performance.
+Though ADAM is less prone to overfitting, it is still recommended that one use a non-zero regularization parameter.

 All other algorithms work to some degree, but are not recommended.

+An important aspect of optimization is the regularization parameter (lambda).
+This parameter is a Lagrange multiplier which enforces small weights.
+When lambda is non-zero, a term is added to the error which is proportional to the average squared magnitude of the weights, and a corresponding term is added to the gradients.
+This regularization term thus prevents the weights of the newtork from becoming too large.
+Generally speaking, the order of magnitude of lambda will set the maximum order of magnitude of the weights of the network, independent of the size of the network itself.
+For example, if lambda is of the order 1e-3 the largest weights of the network will typically be on the order of 1e2 and will not exceed 1e3.
+The regularization parameter (lambda) is very important for optimization as it is an excellent tool for preventing overfitting.
+If lambda is zero, the network may yield very good training and validation errors, but will generally yield an unphysical potential.
+A non-zero lambda, typically on the order of 1e-3, will yield slightly worse training and validation errors, but will yield a more accurate and more general potential.

+When restarting, all optimization parameters (lambda, gamma, decay, etc.) are overwritten by the values provided in the parameter file.
+There are times when this is not desirable, i.e. when restarting the optimization with a using a decay schedule for the optimization step (gamma).
+In this case, if one removes or comments out a given parameter, then the optimization parameters are taken from the restart file.

 ## WRITING